microsoft/vscode/src/vs/workbench/parts/walkThrough/electron-browser/editor/editorWalkThrough.md

 ## Thanks!
 Well if you have got this far then you will have touched on some of the editing features in Visual Studio Code.

-But don't stop now :)

-We have lots of additional [documentation](https://code.visualstudio.com/docs) and [introductory videos](https://code.visualstudio.com/docs/introvideos/overview) for the product that will help you learn how to use the [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal), [debug your code](https://code.visualstudio.com/docs/editor/debugging), work with [version control](https://code.visualstudio.com/docs/editor/versioncontrol) and of course add one of the thousands of available [extensions](https://code.visualstudio.com/docs/editor/extension-marketplace).
+But don't stop now :)  We have lots of additional [documentation](https://code.visualstudio.com/docs) and [introductory videos](https://code.visualstudio.com/docs/introvideos/overview) for the product that will help you learn how to use it.
+And while you are here, here are a few additional things you can try:
+- Open the Integrated Terminal by pressing kb(workbench.action.terminal.toggleTerminal) then see whats possible by [reviewing the terminal documentation](https://code.visualstudio.com/docs/editor/integrated-terminal)
+- Work with version control by pressing kb(workbench.view.scm) understand how to stage, commit, change branches, and view diffs and more by reviewing the [version control documentation](https://code.visualstudio.com/docs/editor/versioncontrol)
+- Browse thousands of extensions in our integrated gallery by pressing with kb(workbench.view.extensions) the [documentation](https://code.visualstudio.com/docs/editor/extension-gallery) will show you how to see the most popular extensions, disable installed ones and more.

+OK thats all for now,

 Happy Coding!